Ariedam64/MagicGarden-modMenu/README.md

 - Vertical list of every player in the room with online status and Discord avatar.
 - Right column reveals crop and inventory value estimates, live teleport buttons, and quick links to inspect inventory or journal.
 - Toggle follow modes (you and your pets) directly from the panel.
+- Activity log viewer fetches up to 500 events per player and adds sorting so you can reorder the history fast.

 ### 🐾 Pets
 - Manage pet teams with drag & drop, custom icons, and quick duplication.